33 Thomas Street: Features

-As it was built to house telephone switching equipment, the average floor height is 18 ft, considerably taller than in an average high-rise.
+As it was built to house telephone exchange equipment, the average floor height is 18 ft, considerably taller than in an average high-rise.
 The floors are also unusually strong, designed to carry live loads of 200 to 300 lbf/ft2.
 It is often described as one of the most secure buildings in America, and was designed to be self-sufficient with its own gas and water supplies along with generation capabilities and protected from nuclear fallout for up to two weeks after a nuclear blast.

 Usage

 The building is a telephone exchange or wire center building which contained three major 4ESS switches used for interexchange (long distance) telephony, two owned by AT&T Corp. and one formerly owned by Verizon (decommissioned in 2009).
 It also contains a number of other switches used for competitive local exchange carrier services, but is not used for incumbent local exchange carrier services, and is not a central office.
 The CLLI code for this facility is NYCMNYBW.

-33 Thomas may be a mass surveillance hub operated by the National Security Agency, codenamed TITANPOINTE.
-An investigation by The Intercept and the documentary short film Project X by Henrik Moltke and Laura Poitras both identified TITANPOINTE by drawing on the surveillance disclosures of Edward Snowden.
+The building likely contains a mass surveillance hub operated by the National Security Agency, code-named TITANPOINTE.
+An investigation by journalists Ryan Gallagher and Henrik Moltke at The Intercept, and the companion documentary short film Project X co-directed by Moltke and Laura Poitras, both identified TITANPOINTE by drawing on the surveillance disclosures of Edward Snowden.
 The investigation ties the facility to a nearby Federal Bureau of Investigation building, and its rooftop equipment to NSA's SKIDROWE satellite intelligence system.
+A 2018 follow-up investigation by Gallagher and Moltke, published in The Intercept as "The Wiretap Rooms", identified eight AT&T facilities in major American cities used by the NSA for large-scale internet surveillance under the FAIRVIEW program.